Search

 A client was divorcing a partner who lived and worked abroad.
 The question of which court had jurisdiction and which law would apply was not clear beforehand, nor were the arrangements for the children.

-By separating the international and national aspects, a structure could be built step by step: first the jurisdictional question, then the parenting plan, followed by the financial agreements.
-The careful approach prevented the international component from blocking the national procedure.
+By separating the international and national aspects, a structure could be built step by step: first the question of jurisdiction based on Brussels II-ter, then the parenting plan, followed by the financial agreements based on the applicable law.
+This careful approach prevented the international component from interfering with the substance of the national procedure.

 Mediation followed by legal proceedings